 Commercial, Business and Technology Litigation

-Mr. Egan has advised clients in a wide range of business disputes, including lawsuits and negotiations with technology vendors, medical organizations, an international cruise line, as well as other foreign and international companies in their general commercial contract and business litigation.
+Mr. Egan has advised clients in a wide range of business disputes, including lawsuits and negotiations involving technology vendors, health care and medical organizations, an international cruise line, as well as other domestic, foreign, and international companies in their general commercial contract and business litigation.
 His experience includes trials in Massachusetts and Connecticut, where Mr. Egan is admitted in both the state and federal courts.
-He has also won arbitrations for clients including complex issues between medical entities, and settled two class action claims at very low cost for clients who had significant potential statutory exposure.
+He has also won arbitrations for clients including complex issues between medical entities, mediated a successful resolution of a real estate matter for a rapidly expanding and well-known national company, and settled two class action claims at very low cost for clients who had significant potential statutory exposure.

 Real Estate Litigation